-General: The title of their artwork is "The Best Show" by Elia Colombo who captions the work "Stop watching TV, thee's a universe outside."
+General: The title of this artwork is "The Best Show" by Elia Colombo who captions the work "Stop watching TV, thee's a universe outside."
 The work was published on her site gebe.it in August of 2013.
 The image is of an anthropomorphized television sitting in a sofa chair looking through a window to the night sky outside.

 The background of the picture is for the most part dedicated to the inner features of the room where the television is sitting.
 Beneath the sofa chair, the floor is tiled and segmented into large squares.
 There's a calendar on a wall to the left dated August 10th (which is probably a reference to when the piece was created.)
 Beside and beneath the calendar, and also beneath the window seal, the wall is torn and cracked, revealing some of the scaffolding beneath.
-The focal point of the background is the scene beyond the open window.
+The focal point of the background is the scene through the open window.
 Panels to either side of the window have been pulled inward to reveal the night sky outside.

 The central figure for the piece is the Televisions sitting in its sofa chair, oriented towards the open window, with it's back and the back of the chair facing the viewer.
 The right leg of the tv is stretched outward and relaxed and the tv's right hand is resting on the arm of the sofa with a remote control.
 The television's plug is removed from its socket and lying on the ground to the left of the sofa chair.
 The antenna atop the tv's head is jagged and bent out of shape.